Christmas in the Alps

 Abtenau Walk – 8 km, rated 2B

 This morning, we drive an hour south of Salzburg for a delightful walk through Lammertal Valley from the quiet alpine town of Abtenau.
-We punctuate the walk with a visit to a family dairy farm that also produces high quality schnapps, a strong fruit brandy.
 Following free time for lunch in Berchtesgaden, Germany, an area known for its rich salt deposits and equally rich Bavarian heritage, we return to lovely Salzburg, where the remainder of the afternoon and evening is free to explore the city’s many delights.

 Or consider joining us for an optional culinary and musical delight this evening at the majestic Salzburg Fortress.
 Taking a funicular high above the city, we enjoy an exquisite candlelit dinner in the panorama restaurant, followed by a one-of-a-kind Christmas concert in the historic great hall of the 900 year-old fortress.
 Estimated Price: 65 EURO.